 - Patients with a history of hepatitis C virus (HCV) infection must have been treated and cured.
 For patients with HCV infection who are currently on treatment, they are eligible if they have an undetectable HCV viral load

 - Negative urine or serum pregnancy test for individuals of childbearing potential.

-Note: The effects of M6620 (VX-970) on the developing human fetus are unknown.
-For this reason and because DNA-damage repair inhibitors as well as radiation used in this trial are known to be teratogenic, women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation, and for 6 months after completion of M6620 administration.
+Note: The effects of berzosertib on the developing human fetus are unknown.
+For this reason and because DNA-damage repair inhibitors as well as radiation used in this trial are known to be teratogenic, women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation, and for 6 months after completion of berzosertib administration.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.
-Men treated or enrolled on this protocol must also agree to use adequate contraception prior to the study, for the duration of study participation, and 6 months after completion of M6620 (VX-970) administration
+Men treated or enrolled on this protocol must also agree to use adequate contraception prior to the study, for the duration of study participation, and 6 months after completion of berzosertib administration

 - Ability to understand and the willingness to sign a written informed consent document

 - Patients who have had chemotherapy within 4 weeks prior to entering the study